The Sarton Awards and the Gilda Prize

 c. by a university press; or

-3. Ineligible: books published by large publishers Amazon Publishing, Hachette, HarperCollins, Macmillan, Penguin Random House (including Sourcebooks), Simon & Schuster, Cengage, and their imprints, as well as publishers headquartered outside the U.S. and Canada.
+d. by an independent press. - Ineligible for nomination: books published by large publishers Amazon Publishing (as distinct from Amazon's Kindle Direct Publishing), Hachette, HarperCollins, Macmillan, Penguin Random House (including Sourcebooks), Simon & Schuster, Cengage, and their imprints, as well as publishers headquartered outside the U.S. and Canada.
 The publisher’s eligibility is determined at the time the book is entered into the competition.
 Some publishers are imprints of the larger houses and are not "independent."
 If you need a ruling on the eligibility of your publisher, please contact us before you enter.
 Query us if you're in doubt; we will rule promptly.

-8. By entering, you assert that the work is eligible.
+- A nomination asserts that the work is eligible.
 Ineligible books will be disqualified and entry fees will not be refunded.

-11. A complete entry consists of THREE print copies or an electronic file of the published book, either .epub or .pdf format.
-The cover and text must be in one file; ensure that the cover is the cover of the edition currently being distributed.
-(Ebook submissions without current, full-color covers are incomplete and will be disqualified without notice to the applicant.)
+- A complete entry nomination package consists of an electronic file of the published book, either .epub or .pdf format or THREE print copies, plus payment.
+For .epub or .pdf entries, the cover and text must be in one file; ensure that the cover is the cover of the edition currently being distributed.(Ebook submissions without current, full-color covers are incomplete and will be disqualified without notice to the applicant.)
 Advance Reading Copies (ARCs) or galleys with complete covers are acceptable, but the book must be scheduled for release by the closing date of this year’s competition.
 (See #1 above.)
-Do not enclose promotional material.

-12. Mailing and entry confirmation.
+Do not enclose promotional material. - Mailing and entry confirmation.
 Package books to withstand rough, cross-country postal handling.
 Bubble-lined poly mailer or box is preferred.
 Do NOT send signature-required.
 We do not notify applicants that their books have been received.
 If you wish to confirm receipt of your entry, enclose a stamped, self-addressed postcard.
 To be fair to all applicants, inquiries concerning receipt will not be answered.

-13. The entry fee for an incomplete submission will not be returned.
+- The entry fee for an incomplete submission will not be returned.
 Incomplete submission packages will not be returned.

-14. An award will not be made if the judges deem that no entry merits it.
+- An award will not be made if the judges deem that no entry merits it.

-IMPORTANT: If you are in doubt about whether your book is appropriate to this competition, you should review our rubrics (the scoring guides our jurors and judges use to help determine winners).
+IMPORTANT: If you are in doubt about whether your nomination is appropriate to this competition, you should review our rubrics (the scoring guides our jurors and judges use to help determine winners).
 Our list of previous winners may also be helpful.

 We subscribe to the Council of Literary Magazines and Presses (CLMP) Contest Code of Ethics: